Legacy version

 Create a Tackle role and grant access

-For Tackle to support you in the AWS Marketplace, you need to allow Tackle to manage your listings and provide support for transactions.
+First, youβll launch a CloudFormation Template to allow Tackle to manage your listings and provide support for transactions.

-Finish the process in the AWS Marketplace Management Portal.
-Review the template URL, stack name and parameters, then check the box to acknowledge creation and click Create stack.
+βFinish the process in the AWS Marketplace Management Portal.
+Review the template URL, stack name and parameters.
+Then, check the box to acknowledge creation and click Create stack.

 In the AWS Marketplace Management Portal, go to AWS Account Rolesπ and search for Tackle.